Fear Street: Film

 On October 30, 1997, Variety reported Hollywood Pictures struck a deal to acquire the Fear Street series of books, which were set to be developed with Parachute Entertainment as a Scream-like feature franchise.

 On October 9, 2015, TheWrap reported a film based on the series was again being developed, by 20th Century Fox and Chernin Entertainment.
 On February 13, 2017, The Tracking Board reported that Kyle Killen would write the script for the film.
 On July 13, 2017, Variety reported that Leigh Janiak would oversee the development of the scripts as a trilogy, and direct the first film.
 On February 27, 2019, it was announced that Kiana Madeira and Olivia Welch would star as the lead characters in the trilogy.
-On March 12, 2019, Deadline Hollywood reported that Benjamin Flores, Jr. would play Josh, while Ashley Zukerman, Fred Hechinger, Julia Rehwald and Jeremy Ford joined the cast on March 27.
+On March 12, 2019, Deadline Hollywood reported that Benjamin Flores Jr. would play Josh, while Ashley Zukerman, Fred Hechinger, Julia Rehwald and Jeremy Ford joined the cast on March 27.
 On April 1, 2019, Gillian Jacobs, Sadie Sink, Emily Rudd and McCabe Slye were cast in the second film.

 On March 13, 2019, filming for the first film began in East Point, Georgia.
 Janiak directed all three films in the series, after originally being set to direct the first and third films.
 Alex Ross Perry was previously set to direct the second film.
 Phil Graziadei and Janiak received screenplay credit, and with a "story by" co-credit shared by Killen, Graziadei, and Janiak.

 While the trilogy had finished filming in September 2019, the series was placed in an uncertain status with the early termination of the Chernin Entertainment and 20th Century Fox production deal.
 On April 7, 2020, it was announced that Chernin Entertainment ended their distribution deal with 20th Century Studios, and made a multi-year first-look deal with Netflix.
 On August 11, 2020, it was reported that Netflix had acquired the trilogy for a planned mid-2021 release date with the original release strategy of one film per month.
 On May 19, 2021, Netflix announced the films to be released over three weeks, with Fear Street Part One: 1994 on July 2, Fear Street Part Two: 1978 on July 9, and Fear Street Part Three: 1666 on July 16.

+In November 2023, Netflix confirmed that a sequel film based on a specific book from the series was being worked on.
+In January 2024, Stine tweeted on X that the adaptation would be based on The Prom Queen.